charleennewland/blog/kaizen_workshop_3.md

 6. **Monitor and Review:** Ensure the solutions are effective and prevent the recurrence of the issue.

   Interesting, right?
 But we're here to learn about the methods.
-  Now, let's move on to exploring the SCA methods, which will help us tackle complex problems.
+  Now, let's move on to exploring the RCA methods, which will help us tackle complex problems.

 **The various, commonly known tools used for Root Cause Analysis are:**
 - *Cause-and-effect Diagram (CED)* - this tool helps in organizing possible reasons for a problem, fostering structure and promoting the collection of information.
 However, it might not pinpoint the exact root causes and could miss how these causes are connected.
 [3]